FractalBlocks/Fractal/DEVELOPMENT.md

 - Implement pouchdb integration example (@carloslfu)
 - Implement an example of whole service pattern, serviceTest module and API definitions
 - Implement ui-modules as an example of setting-up an own design framework for an app, take the button from quickstart repo
+- Evaluate if multiple handlers in an element are an ati-pattern, if so deprecate it

 ## Roadmap (What is next?)